-Mrs E Davies (Head of MFL)
+Mrs E Davies (Curriculum Lead for MFL)

 Pupils are set homework regularly and are expected to learn the vocabulary covered in class.
 A little bit of practice often is a great way to learn a foreign language.
 Various useful websites are listed below.
 The department also has a twitter account @saviomfl to promote language learning and also the fantastic effort made by our pupils.

 Pupils receive 5 hours of MFL over a fortnight and are set by ability.
 All pupils are taught and assessed in the four key skill areas of speaking, listening, reading and writing.
 Pupils will cover topic-based units of work as follows:

 Pupils will cover topic based units of work using Studio for French and Viva for Spanish from Pearson.
 Topics at Key Stage 3 lead into the three themes at GCSE - Identity and culture , Local, national, international and global areas of interest and Current and future study and employment.
 Selected year 9 pupils will begin GCSE material to allow optimum preparation time for the new course.

 AQA GCSE FRENCH